Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

   - *Why:* chi is a lightweight and idiomatic HTTP router for Go, designed for building RESTful APIs.
 Its minimalistic design and composability allow for rapid development while keeping the backend lean and maintainable.

 - **Payment Integration Library: stripe-go**
-  - *Why:* stripe-go is the official Go library for integrating Stripe’s payment processing capabilities into our backend.
+  - *Why:* stripe-go is the official Go library for integrating Stripe's payment processing capabilities into our backend.
 It provides robust, secure methods for handling payments, managing subscriptions, and processing refunds.
 This integration ensures that financial transactions are handled efficiently and safely, while seamlessly aligning with our Go-based architecture.

 ### Front End